 Ryo: When I scream, I do it as if I’m singing.
 Because I love to sing, so I hate the idea of the screams being flat.
 I want to do it with emotions, so the listeners can feel the emotions.

 Looking at other bands, for example, Crossfaith.
-They were a band which only did screams in their early career.
+They were a band that only did screams in their early career.
 But now they’ve gone towards clean vocals, and even switching gears towards a more mainstream sound.
 Do you feel like it is important to “stay true” to your roots when moving forward?

 Ryo: I dislike terms like “stay true” because we always want to evolve, we don’t want to stay the same, not even the same scene.
 We want to be able to push the boundaries.